Rendez-vous '87

-Despite the Soviet Union outscoring the NHL team 8–7 on aggregate, Soviet coach Viktor Tikhonov made no claim to victory: "The NHL didn't win and neither did we, the person that won was hockey itself.
-Both games were like holidays, like festivals, two of the greatest hockey games you'll ever see."

 Television coverage

 While the telecasts in Canada were on CBC as usual, they were not Hockey Night in Canada productions.
 The games were done as a CBC Sports production because Molson, which owned Hockey Night in Canadas rights at the time, was not allowed access to Le Colisée in Quebec City.
 Carling O'Keefe Breweries, owners of the Quebec Nordiques, assumed advertising rights for the telecasts, and the normal host(s) for Hockey Night in Canada in 1987, rookie Ron MacLean and Dave Hodge (before his late-season exit) were replaced by Brian Williams.
 Even the ice-blue blazers normally worn by Hockey Night in Canada commentators were replaced by the orange CBC sportcoats.
 Don Wittman and John Davidson called the action for CBC.

-The games were shown in the United States on ESPN, with Ken Wilson and Bill Clement in the booth.
+The games were shown in the United States on ESPN, with Ken Wilson and Bill Clement in the booth with both Tom Mees and John Saunders serving as hosts for the event.

 Uniforms

 The NHL introduced unique All-Star uniforms to be worn for this series only.
 The overall design of the white jersey took its cues from the New Jersey Devils' red uniforms, with white replacing the Devils' red, orange replacing green, and black replacing white.
 The NHL shield was featured on the front, with two black stars to the left and right above the shield, and three additional black stars on each shoulder.
 The Rendez-vous '87 patch was worn on the right sleeve in lieu of the player number.

-The Soviet team wore their standard red national team uniforms with white trim, with the Cyrillic СССР on the front, and team captain Viacheslav Fetisov wearing a "К" for his captain's letter.
+The Soviet team wore their standard red national team uniforms with white trim, with the Russian СССР on the front, and team captain Viacheslav Fetisov wearing a "К" for his captain's letter.
 The players' names on the back, however, were romanized.